Damani Ralph: Major League Soccer

 Ralph was drafted 18th overall by the Chicago Fire in the 2003 MLS SuperDraft.
 He quickly earned a spot in the starting lineup, and finished the season with 11 goals and 6 assists in 25 games.
 In scoring 11 goals, Ralph broke the MLS record for goals scored by a rookie, previously held by Rodrigo Faria, Josh Wolff, and Jeff Cunningham, and was named MLS Rookie of the Year for his accomplishments.
 In his second year with the Fire, he scored 11 goals again and added 3 assists to lead the team in scoring.
 Ralph scored the game-winning goal in the 2003 Lamar Hunt U.S. Open Cup final to win the Fire their third U.S. Open Cup.

 Europe

-Ralph actively pursued a move to Europe almost from his first day in Chicago.
-Some of the clubs reported as interested in Ralph included British clubs Sunderland and Bolton.
-In 2004, there were rumors that Ralph would move to the Spanish club Malaga, but MLS turned down a reputed $1 million (U.S.) transfer offer.
+Ralph got to contributing to the Fire almost immediately, which quickly caught the attention of European teams.
+In 2004, following his rookie season, there were rumors that Ralph would move to the Spanish club Malaga, but MLS turned down a reputed $1 million (U.S.) transfer offer.
 However, in 2005 Ralph finally secured his long desired transfer to Europe.
 The move was for undisclosed terms - thought to be $2 million (U.S.) - to Russian Club FC Rubin Kazan.
 The contract would run for three years with a starting yearly salary of $650,000.

 In his first season for Rubin, he scored only twice in 25 league games as his team gained a fourth-place finish.